Beside the Mountain

 Almond Pulp Energy Balls

-Updated: Feb 26, 2024 · Published: Feb 3, 2024 by Danika Vanderpyl · This post may contain affiliate links · 2 Comments
+Updated: Jul 23, 2025 · Published: Feb 3, 2024 by Danika Vanderpyl · This post may contain affiliate links · 2 Comments

 Jump to Recipe Print Recipe

 Do you enjoy making almond milk but are looking for ways to use up the ground-up almonds you are left with?
-Make these almond pulp energy balls, they are delicious and nutrient-dense just like these almond butter energy bites!
+Make these almond pulp energy balls, they are delicious and nutrient-dense, just like these almond butter energy bites!

 Brown energy balls with chocolate flakes in a glass square container.